doom-neovim/doom-nvim/docs/getting_started.md

 ### Changes for end users

 - Raw speed, never go slow again.
-  Reduced average startuptime from 400ms to 40ms, special thanks to @vhyrro
+  Reduced average startuptime from 400ms to 40ms, special thanks to [vhyrro]
 - New and better doom-one colorscheme written in pure Lua.
 Because the colorscheme matters.
 - Easily add new Neovim settings by using your `doomrc`.
 Extensibility is a